A Featured Region: Uptown Kenosha

 The City of Kenosha has been working with partners for several years to plan for redevelopment of the former AMC/Chrysler site.
 The 107-acre site between 52nd and 60th Streets, east of 30th Avenue has seen all buildings demolished and extensive environmental remediation completed.

-With support from federal and state funds, work will commence on the first two roads through the project, 56th Street and 28th Avenue in 2022.
+With support from federal and state funds, work will commence on the first two roads through the project, 56th Street and 28th Avenue.
 Initial projects to catalyze development will include a technology school and an Innovation Center with programs to incubate new business start-ups and support small businesses.

 To learn more about the Kenosha Innovation Neighborhood or the Uptown area, please contact the City of Kenosha Development Department at 262-653-4030 or email@example.com